 Highlights of the Borghese Gallery include the famous The Rape of Proserpina and Apollo and Daphne by Gian Lorenzo Bernini, Pauline Bonaparte as “Venus Victrix” by Canova, “Boy with a Basket of Fruit” by Caravaggio, “Sacred and Profane Love” by Titian, “The Enchantress Circe” by Dosso Dossi, to name a few.

-Is there any combined tickets?
+Are there any combined tickets?

 Visit the Colosseum & the Roman Forum